 As a person of a minority cast, I have experienced my own share of injustices in the country I grew up in, and in Metaphor, there are multiple insolent moments that hit me like a truck.
 Atlus addresses these sensitive subjects with such brutality and elegancy, that it's hard not to be wonderstruck and feel terrible at the same time.

-The protagonist belongs to the most inferior tribe in the game, Elda.
-The Sanctists, and even other minority tribes like Paripus, are quick to make derogatory remarks about him even when he's taking an innocent walk through the city.
+The protagonist belongs to the most inferior tribe in the game.
+The Sanctists, and even other minority tribes like Paripus, won't think twice before belittling him even when he's taking an innocent walk through the city.

 There’s one early moment in the game, part of a side quest, in which the protagonist has to buy medicine from the Church.
 Unsurprisingly, the Sanctist leader in charge of the Church unhesitatingly offers to sell them at an extremely high price just because of the protagonist’s tribal status.

-It’s a relatively less harmless instance of injustice but one that perfectly exemplifies the deeply rooted prejudices of this fantasy world.
+It’s a relatively less harmless instance of injustice but one that perfectly exemplifies the deeply rooted prejudices of this cruel world.

 In Traveling a Companion, in Life, Compassion

-As soon as you hop on to the Gauntlet Runner and select your next destination, the camera pulls back to show a vibrant, handcrafted map of Euchoria, followed by a calming voice of the narrator briefly summarizing the journey so far and overviewing what’s on the horizon.
+As soon as you hop on to the Gauntlet Runner and select your next destination, the camera pulls back to show a vibrant, handcrafted map of Euchoria, followed by a calming voice of the narrator briefly summarizing the journey so far and providing an overview of what’s on the horizon.

 In this brief moment of respite, you can spend time with companions to increase bonds or raise one of the five Royal Virtues (social stats) of the game by indulging in various activities, like sitting next to the window alongside Gallica reading a book as the Gauntlet Runner races into the unknown.